asampers/odin-facebook/README.md

 - View by visiting `localhost:3000` in a web browser

 ## Running the tests
-- To run the entire test suite `rspec`
+- To run the entire test suite:  `rspec`
-- You can specify one spec folder to run a group of tests, such as `rspec spec/system`
+- You can specify one spec folder to run a group of tests, such as:  `rspec spec/system`
-- You can specify one spec folder to run a single set of tests, such as `rspec spec/models/notification_spec.rb`
+- You can specify one spec folder to run a single set of tests, such as:  `rspec spec/models/notification_spec.rb`

 ## Contact
 Anna Sampers - [LinkedIn](https://linkedin.com/in/anna-sampers) - annasampers@gmail.com